Preconditioning Parametrized Linear Systems: Implementation

 \section{Implementation}

-We have strived for efficient implementations for both computing SAMs and ILUTP preconditioners as MATLAB\rtm~ m-files to make useful runtime comparisons between recycling a preconditioner and computing a new one.
+We have developed efficient implementations for computing SAMs and ILUTP preconditioners as MATLAB\rtm~ m-files to make useful runtime comparisons between recycling a preconditioner and computing a new one.
+We use a MATLAB\rtm~implementation of the AMG preconditioner developed as part of work done in \cite{HuLinZik2019}.
+We also refer the reader to \cite{RugStu1985, RugStu1986, Stu1983, Stu2001, StuAppend2000} \cite[Appendix A: An Introduction to Algebraic Multigrid, K. St\"{u}ben]{TroOosShu2001}.

+First, we describe an efficient implementation for computing SAMs.
+To efficiently compute the SAM updates, the solution of (\ref{eq:introSAM}) should be implemented in sparse-sparse fashion.
+For most problems, the nonzero pattern of the matrices does not change, and we preprocess the sparsity pattern for the maps to set up data structures for the small least squares problems just once; see Algorithm \ref{alg:SAMpre}.
+Since we store $\MA_k$ as a MATLAB\rtm~ sparse matrix, access to columns is cheap.